flowsydev/flowsy-net-mediation/README.md

 var builder = WebApplication.CreateBuilder(args);

 builder.Services.AddMediation(
-    true, // Register InitializationBehavior to set the current user and culture for every request true, // Register LoggingBehavior to log information for every request and its result typeof(CustomersByRegionQuery).Assembly, // Register queries and commands from this assembly typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly
+    true, // Register LoggingBehavior to log information for every request and its result typeof(CustomersByRegionQuery).Assembly, // Register queries and commands from this assembly typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly